SAFETY AND HEALTH

 SMD’s mission statement is to be the leader in safe, productive, and innovative mining solutions.
 Our core value is to empower, challenge, and reward people to achieve safe, efficient production.

 Historically, our safety system has been focused on the conditions, training and procedures (the “rules and tools”) to do our work safely.
 We have now been moving our efforts to eliminating unsafe behaviors.
 One of our mining partners, Newmont Mining Corporation, developed a program called the Safety Journey.
-The Safety Journey describes a path from “safety being only awareness” to “safety being fully integrated into how we do business”.
-We participated with them in 2011 in this Journey at Newmont properties.
-We like the program so much, and believe strongly in the message, that we have adopted this program and are implementing the concepts throughout our organization and completed our own initial training in 2012 and held company-wide sessions.
+The Safety Journey describes a path from safety being only awareness to safety being fully integrated into how we do business.
+We participated in the Safety Journey at Newmont properties we worked in 2011.
+We like the program so much, and believe strongly in the message, that we have adopted this program and are implementing the concepts throughout our organization.
+We completed our own initial training in 2012 and held company-wide sessions.